Northern Province, Sri Lanka: Rail

 Sri Lanka Railways operates the country's railway network, including the Northern Line and the Mannar Line, in the Northern Province.

 Most of the railways were developed during the British colonial period.

 The railway lines between Vavuniya, Jaffna, and Kankesanthurai and between Medawachchiya and Talaimannar were destroyed during the civil war.
 For a time during reconstruction the Northern Line operated south of Pallai, while the Mannar Line operates between Medawachchiya and Madhu Road, but by 2015 it was reconstructed past Jaffna to its terminus at Kankesanthirai.
 Both lines are under reconstruction to restore the original network and upgrade the operating technology used.

 Air

 Airways and airports are underdeveloped in this province.
 Jaffna International Airport is the primary airport in the province, once an international airport that had regular passenger flight service to Colombo and Tiruchirappalli, India.
 It had been under the control of the Sri Lanka Navy and now has been turned into an international airport again with the help of India.
-Daily flights between Colombo and Chennai, India and Jaffna are available.
+Daily flights between Chennai, India and Jaffna are available, as well as flights to Tiruchirappalli.
 There are a few small airports and airstrips in Vavuniya and Iranamadu.